houzyk/thephilosophicalcode/content/article/one-byte-at-a-time.md

+---
+external: false
-# One Byte at a Time
+title: "One Byte at a Time"
+description: "In addition to supporting all basic Markdoc syntax, this template also supports extended markdown syntax to render custom components."
+date: 2022-11-01
+---
 Have you ever considered the complexity of problem-solving and the quest for knowledge in our increasingly evolving world?
 Computational thinking is a relatively new field that's based on the principles of computer science, but it has become a potent framework that may revolutionize the way we make sense of the complexities of our existence.
 How do we create algorithms to solve a problem?
 Then, how do we know that the solution is really effective?
 Even if we are certain that the solution will work, how can we instruct a computer to execute it?

 Fun fact - if you had a hard time contemplating any of these questions, *you might actually be doing philosophy.*